davidrhoden/davidrhoden-basic-netlify/timeline/red-hot.md

 ![Red Hot sign in Laurel](/static/img/timeline/red-hot.jpg "Red Hot sign in Laurel")

-I don't really remember how it began, but at some point Trey satarted calling me on the cellphone when he would pass this sign in Laurel, Mississippi.
-He would say "Red Hot", and i would know about where he was on the trip back to Chattanooga or to New Orleans.
+I don't really remember how it began, but at some point Trey started calling me on the cellphone when he would pass this sign in Laurel, Mississippi.
+He would say "Red Hot", and I would know about where he was on the trip back to Chattanooga or to New Orleans.
 So I started doing it too.
 Apparently we've been doing this since 2002 or so.

 The sign got badly damaged in a tornado or hurricane a few years ago, and one day it won't be there, but I'm sure we'll still do the Red Hot call.